HubRise/website/content/apps/catalog-manager/en/overview.md

 - Create, modify and manage your HubRise catalogs.
 - Customise your products, options, deals, and discounts.
 - Add pictures and detailed descriptions.
-- Adjust prices individually for each channel.
+- Adjust prices individually for each sales channel.
-- Disable specific items on designated channels.
+- Disable specific items on designated sales channels.

 Catalog Manager is a cloud based solution, available anywhere.
 While you can use it from any device, we recommend using a desktop or laptop computer for the best experience.